nickrallison/CPU-Scheduling-Simulator/README.md

 ## Testing
 The project includes a testing framework to validate the correctness of the scheduling algorithms.
 Test cases are defined in `test.c` and can be run using the `./test` executable.

+## Acknowledgments
+- This project was developed as part of a course assignment for CPSC 457.
+- Special thanks to the teaching staff for their guidance and support.